Our Team

 Amin Sahil

 Amin was born and raised in Kunar province in eastern Afghanistan, graduating from Ikra high school in 2011.
 He attended Kabul University graduating with a bachelor's degree in BBA in 2015.
 Amin Speaks five languages: Pashto, Dari, English, Urdu, and Hindi.
 Previously Amin worked as a decorated senior translator in the US army in Khost, Kandahar, Herat and Kabul provinces in Afghanistan from 2008 to 2011.
 Amin arrived in Vermont in November 2018 and is currently working in Perrigo Company as a supervisor of operations.
+Amin lives in Burlington with much of his family still in Afghanistan.
+He looks forward to the day they will be reunited in the United States.

 Vermont Afghan Alliance